Grubb Family Iron Dynasty: Mount Hope era (1800–1902)

-The Rebirth (3rd generation, 1800–30)
+Rebirth (third generation, 1800–30)

 Henry Bates Grubb, building on his father's legacy, founded the 19th-century Grubb family iron empire.

 Henry was the youngest of Peter Jr.'s two sons who inherited their father's estate in 1786, well before they came of age.
 The estate included 3,741 acres of iron-rich Cornwall land, 2/3 interest in the Hopewell Forges, plus 221 acres and their father's new furnace at Mount Hope.
 Henry, unlike his older brother Alan, was quite interested in the iron business and had several competent advisers whom the brothers had selected as guardians of their estate.
 He purchased his brother's share in 1798, to be paid over time, and began to rebuild the business, apparently with the cooperation of Robert Coleman.
 Henry was barely seventeen when he began a series of transactions to rebuild the family iron business, acquiring several properties.
 The combined operations grew to become one of the largest iron producers in Pennsylvania during the 19th century.